 Once completed, and the repair material suitable cured, you are now ready to apply a coating.

 PAINTING THE FLOOR

-However, should you wish to achieve a long lasting high wear coating, that can provide a totally impervious and easy to clean surface, then please consider one coat of our WD Primer, followed by one coat of our Flortex Professional.
-Proven nationwide (even worldwide!), this system is excellent for the coating of vinyl floors and can save a whole lot of headaches caused by the many other coatings that would require a full removal of a vinyl floor.
+However, should you wish to achieve a long-lasting high-wear coating, that can provide a totally impervious and easy-to-clean surface, then please consider one coat of our WD Primer, followed by one coat of our Flortex Professional.
+Proven nationwide (even worldwide!), this system is excellent for the coating of vinyl floors and can save a whole lot of headaches caused by the many other coatings that would require the full removal of a vinyl floor.

 A PERSONAL NOTE